dgraph-io/dgraph-docs/content/mutations/blank-nodes.md

 +++
 date = "2017-03-20T22:25:17+11:00"
-title = "Blank Nodes and UID"
-weight = 2
+title = "Blank Nodes and UIDs in DQL" description = "In this guide, we explain Blank Nodes and UID Mutations.
+Dgraph creates a UID identifying each blank node and returns the created UIDs as the mutation result." weight = 2
 [menu.main]
+    name = "Blank Nodes and UIDs"
     parent = "mutations"
 +++